 I know Jan is trying to insult me, but her words are such a jumble of unintentional self-deprecating humor that I found myself laughing instead of getting riled.
 Anyway, I made no headway in getting Jan to think about how easy and natural it is to form beliefs about causal connections based on flimsy evidence and how easy it is to find confirmation for our beliefs.
 She was having none of it.
 She knows colloidal silver is the key to her health and she knows that vaccines are harmful.
 She's armed with anecdotes to prove her beliefs.
-Nothing I had to say about the value of randomized controlled trials (RCTs) sunk in.
-To people like Jan, it is irrelevant that RCTs demonstrate that vaccines are safe and effective.
+Nothing I had to say about the value of scientific studies sunk in.
+To people like Jan, it is irrelevant that scientific studies demonstrate that vaccines are safe and effective.
 No amount of data showing that the odds of dying from the flu are greater than the odds of dying from the flu shot have any weight with the Jans of the world.
 They know what they know and they know they're right.
-One anecdote trumps a thousand RCTs.
+One anecdote trumps a thousand scientific studies.

 One story involves a young woman who allegedly developed a weird neurological disorder (dystonia) ten days after getting a flu shot.
 The nature of the story makes it clear that there must be some connection between the young woman's health problems and the flu shot.
 The reporters don't have to come right out and say that the shot caused her problems.
 That's clearly implied by having the report at all.
 Reporters aren't paid to encourage viewers to think, however.
 So, don't expect them to investigate other possible causes of the young woman's problems.
 They won't report that 9 days before her illness, she drank 20 shots of tequila.
 [For those of you who can't figure it out for yourselves, I'm making this stuff up about the nine days of Christmas for illustration purposes.]
 Eight days before her illness, someone spiked her drink with ecstasy.
 Seven days before her illness, she ate a hamburger at McDonalds.
 Six days before her illness, she spent time in a toxic building where the DMV is located.
 Five days before her illness, she fell out of bed.
 Four days before her illness, she drank some bottled water that a friend gave her.
 Three days before her illness she watched a whole movie in fast forward mode.
 Two days before her illness, she took a neuroleptic for facial pain.
 And the day before she got ill, she rode a roller coaster for three hours.
 Why didn't the reporters note these things?
 Why didn't they go back eleven days and beyond to see if there might not be something people might causally connect to the illness?
 Because the flu shot is the current bogeyman.
 Next year it could be ground beef.
 In any case, the odds are near zero that this woman's health problems are indicative of dystonia as reported, according to the Dystonia Medical Research Foundation, or that the flu vaccine had anything to do with her (most likely) psychogenic disorder.
 For the full scoop on this story, which may be the worst reporting ever, see Orac and Steven Novella.